 Many of these calls are for simple, repetitive questions.
 A self service FAQ powered by voice AI can instantly answer common queries like, “What are your hours?” or “Where are you located?”
 24/7.
 Since around 79% of patients want to use technology to manage their healthcare tasks, offering these self service options meets a clear demand and frees up staff time.

-Healthcare must be accessible to everyone, especially large health systems and hospitals.
+Healthcare must be accessible to everyone, especially for large health systems and hospitals.
 In the United States, over 25 million people have limited English proficiency.
 Multilingual patient support via voice AI ensures these patients can communicate in their preferred language, improving understanding and equity.

 Another major barrier to care is transportation.
 About one in twenty U.S. adults have missed care because they couldn’t get a ride.
 Voice AI can automate non emergency medical transport scheduling, arranging shuttles or rideshare services to ensure patients make it to their appointments.